JakasaurusRex/SillyLittleGuysIn3D/README.md

 ## Blender like the kitchen appliance  - All about Blender 🥤🍹🧊🌪️
 <img width="287" height="297" alt="Screenshot 2026-07-21 at 6 17 17 PM" src="https://github.com/user-attachments/assets/39086ab4-6945-4895-9bad-b8e9b1ed84a2" />

 Blender is a **free open-source** 3D modeling software!
-In recent years, its become widely adopted by professionals and offers comporab;le feature sets to enterprise modeling softwares!
-What makes Blender to great is the low barrier to entry and the ease of use - despite it being a modeling software!
+In recent years, its become widely adopted by professionals and offers comparable feature sets to enterprise modeling softwares!
+What makes Blender to great is the low barrier to entry and the ease of use - despite it being a modeling software (notoriously difficult to acquire and use software)!

-Outside of this workshop there are thousands of videos and tutorials online teaching how to create characters, animations and worlds in Blender, but we will be going over the very basics.

 Some crazy things that have been made in Blender:
 **Flow**